“Oh, I thought that was a real lizard!!!”

 After a small hoodwink at the rental car counter, we chose our Nissan Altima and drove off.
 The fly on the windshield would tell you there was a little more to it than that.
 Yes, we two computer-geek-engineer-types needed about ten minutes to figure out how to work the trunk, the parking brake, and the push-button ignition.
 And we still never figured out a good system for dealing with that damned proximity key!

 I-17 out of Phoenix was an indoctrination by fire: six lanes of heavy, close-following 75mph traffic, unfamiliar exits, and typical ignorant driving shenanigans.
 At least Rich was driving.
 All I wanted to do was look at the scenery!
 North of the city, though, it all calmed down.
 I was able to watch as the mighty saguaro stands began to blend in with more lowly vegetation as we continued north, and then were absent altogether.
 We began climbing via several winding, soaring passes, the road now two lanes each way and the tractor-trailers, for the most part, staying to the right.
-We left I-17 at Cordes Junction and followed AZ 69 to the Prescott Safeway, where we filled the car with supplies; namely, what we thought were many, many liters of water and Gatorade.
+We left I-17 at Cordes Junction and followed AZ 69 to the Prescott Safeway, where we filled the car with supplies; namely, what we thought were many, many liters more than we would ever need of water and Gatorade.

 I couldn’t wait to see Mingus Mountain.
 The charm of the name aside, Rich had promised an awesome winding, switchbacking narrow mountain road with stellar scenery in all directions.
 All we had to do was locate AZ 89A, which has now apparently been rerouted at its junction with AZ 89 just north of Prescott.
 Rich panicked when he saw the newly paved, widened road that stretched on as far as we could see.
 “What happened to the road?
 I can’t believe this,” he kept muttering.
 After several miles, the new route joined the old, and all was well.
 From the level expanse of the Prescott Valley the road climbs over the forested mountain, surprises at every curve.
 Near the summit, a brief search for a missing benchmark yielded nothing but an opportunity to stretch our legs.
 But the real treasures were still ahead.
 Rounding more curves, at innumerable overlooks (of which very few, unfortunately, had room for parking) views of the Verde Valley, the famous red sandstone rocks, and the San Francisco Peaks spread before us.
 It felt like we’d nearly descended the entire mountain by the time we found an overlook with parking.
 But several surprises awaited us here: we could see not only the green valley, red rocks in the distance, and gray mine tailings on the hillside, but also a plump lizard ready to welcome me to the desert, propped up on the wall, looking at us!